beingsie/career-match-bot/ideation/pseudocode.md

 7. **Conclude the Quiz:**
    - Announce the role that best fits the user according to their answers.
 This could be the role with the highest score or a combination of roles if there's a tie or if the logic includes interpreting mixed scores.

-This sequence of steps outlines the basic flow and logic for creating a quiz where each answer contributes to scoring for specific roles, leading to a final recommendation or conclusion based on the user's selections.